polluks/platotermbbc/README.md

-# platotermoric
+# platotermbbc
-PLATOTerm for Oric Atmos
+PLATOTerm for BBC Micro